makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 Now, all of this led me to work on [freckelize](https://docs.freckles.io/en/latest/freckelize_command.html). `freckelize` is part of a project called [freckles](https://github.com/makkus/freckles) which is designed as a layer on top of 'Ansible', and is an experiment to find ways to re-use all those existing tasty [Ansible](https://ansible.com) [modules](http://docs.ansible.com/list_of_all_modules.html) and [roles](https://galaxy.ansible.com/) for things besides 'traditional' configuration management.

-In this blog post I'm not going into too much detail about how `freckelize` works, what features aside from the basic ones it has, what the security implications of using a tool like that are.
+In this blog post I'm not going into too much detail about how `freckelize` works, what features -- aside from the basic ones -- it has, what the security implications of using a tool like that are.
 And anything else that might distract from getting across the basic idea behind it.
-I'll write about all that in a followup post.
+I'll write about all that in a follow-up post.

 So, to illustrate that basic idea I'll use the very simple example of hosting a static webpage, where the data we work with is a single html file.
 I also wrote a more in-depth blog post about this exact usage scenario, so if you are interested in those details, check it out [here](/blog/example-static-website) later.